roeycohen/docker-mailserver-api/README.md

 # docker-mailserver-api

 ## :page_with_curl: About
-docker-mailserver-api or dms-api is a sidecar container for https://github.com/docker-mailserver/docker-mailserver that allows managing object using a simple rest api.
+docker-mailserver-api or dms-api is a sidecar container for https://github.com/docker-mailserver/docker-mailserver that allows managing objects using a simple rest api.

 ## installation
 * clone this repository into a sub-folder (e.g. dms-api) next to your original compose.yaml file